If your question is not answered here, please contact me directly.

 Yes, you can find the documentation here.

-There are currently no plans to support these platforms as they would require a complete redevelopment.
+There are currently no plans to support other platforms like Windows or Android, because they would require a complete redevelopment.